jadybea/cleaning_data_assaignment/README.md

 I am submitting a script called "run_analysis.R" that I used to prepare the tidy dataset.
 The script works only if the dataset files are downloaded, unpacked and all found in the working directory of R.

-I am also submitting the codebook accompanying the resulted tidy dataset that describes the data, the variables and the transformations encoded by the "run_analysis.R" script.
+I am also submitting the codebook accompanying the resulted tidy data set that describes the data, the variables and the transformations encoded by the "run_analysis.R" script.

-Finally, I am submitting the tidy dataset to the course submission page.
-To visualise the dataset, please use the following code in R:
+Finally, I am submitting the tidy data set to the course submission page.
+To visualise the data set, please use the following code in R:

 > fileURL <- "http://s3.amazonaws.com/coursera-uploads/user-22229759e987c14966b6c15a/973501/asst-3/265643d0021311e597bb1f7244733d02.txt"